triton-inference-server/model_analyzer/docs/config_search.md

 profile_models:
   model_1:
     model_config_parameters:
       instance_group:
-        -
-            kind: KIND_GPU
+        - kind: KIND_GPU
           count: [1, 2]
 ```

-### Important Note about Remote Mode
+#### Important Note about Remote Mode

 In the remote mode, `model_config_parameters` are always ignored because Model
 Analyzer has no way of accessing the model repository of the remote Triton
 Server.
 In this mode, only concurrency values can be swept.

-## Manual Configuration Search
+### Manual Brute Search

 In addition to the automatic config search, Model Analyzer supports a manual
 config search mode.
-To enable this mode, `--run-config-search-disable` flag
+To enable this mode, you can specify `model_config_parameters`
-should be provided in the CLI or `run_config_search_disable: True` in the Model
-Analyzer Config.

-In this mode, values for both `concurrency` and `model_config_parameters` needs
-to be specified.
-If no value for `concurrency` is specified, the default value,
+to sweep through, or set `--run-config-search-disable`

-1, will be used.
-This mode in comparison to the automatic mode, is not limited
-to `max_batch_size`, `dynamic_batching`, and `instance_count` config parameters.
+Unlike automatic mode, this mode is not limited to `max_batch_size`, `dynamic_batching`, and `instance_count` config parameters.
 Using manual
 config search, you can create custom sweeps for every parameter that can be
 specified in the model configuration.
 Model Analyzer only checks the syntax
 of the `model_config_parameters` that is specified and cannot guarantee that
 the configuration that is generated is loadable by Triton.

+You can also specify `concurrency` ranges to sweep through.
+If unspecified, it will
+automatically sweep concurrency for every model configuration (unless `--run-config-search-disable`
+ is set, in which case it will only use the concurrency value of 1)

 An example Model Analyzer Config that performs manual sweeping looks like below: